AzureIoTGBB/iot-academy/Month_1/Day_2/Azure IoT Foundation.md

    - On device details review the **Modules** section at the bottom of the pane.
       ![Edge Modules.](./media/edge-set-module-module-running.png 'Modules')

+      The **Refresh** button can also be used to get the latest status rather than refreshing the page.

    - Using SSH, connect to your VM and run the `iotedge list` command as shown below
       ```bash